‘This is a change election’: Amazon-backed Seattle Chamber endorses City Council candidates

 And if the Seattle Metropolitan Chamber of Commerce gets its way in the council’s seven district races, City Hall could look very different next year.

 The Chamber’s political-action committee unveiled its endorsements Wednesday, and the only incumbent on the list is Debora Juarez.
-The PAC — Civic Alliance for a Sound Economy — is backing challengers against the council’s two other incumbents, socialist Kshama Sawant and Lisa Herbold, who sometimes sides with Sawant.
+The PAC — Civic Alliance for a Sound Economy — is backing challengers against the council’s two other incumbents.
+Kshama Sawant is Seattle’s outspoken socialist and Lisa Herbold has drawn the ire of business leaders with some of her pro-worker and pro-tenant stances.

 The endorsements signal the Chamber’s dissatisfaction with the current council, and the group’s leaders say they’re optimistic a majority of voters share that view.
 Four council members declined to run for reelection this year.